zazaji/obsidian-SenGener/README.md

 ![](./obsidian-sengener/demo_cn.gif)

 ## Thanks
-I got some code from obsidian-completr .
+Sengener based on obsidian-completr.
+I copied lots of code from it. https://github.com/tth05/obsidian-completr
-https://github.com/tth05/obsidian-completr

 ## How to use this plugin